dominikrys/dominikrys.github.io/content/posts/how-i-started-learning-rust/index.md

 As to the website's features, I found being able to see other people's solutions very useful.
 After I came up with a solution, I checked other people's to get inspiration from and used them to improve my own.
 This also greatly helped with learning how to write idiomatic Rust.
 Posting my own solutions was also massively beneficial.
 I had many people comment on my solutions, prompting interesting conversations and making me think about my code at a deeper level.

+Since exercises are pulled down and solved locally, Exercism exercises lend themselves to creating a sort of "solution bank".
+This allows for setting up Git in your Exercism directory, allowing for version control as you improve your answers.
+It also provides a great source of reference - for example, my solutions are available as a [repo on my GitHub](https://github.com/dominikrys/rust-exercism), which I found myself revisiting when working on other projects.

 I read some criticisms of people saying that it takes a long time to received feedback in **mentored** mode and to switch to **practice** mode instead.
 Personally, I found this to not entirely be the case.
 Sometimes I could get feedback a couple of hours after submitting my solution, and in the worst case, I had to wait 2-3 days.
 The actual mentor feedback varied greatly in quality, however.
 Many mentors suggested improvements that I could find by briefly looking at other people's solutions.
 If I already implemented improvements inspired by other solutions, many mentors didn't have much to comment on.
 The best mentors benchmarked my solution against other solutions and suggested areas of improvement.
 I could then delve deep into the performance of my code and what Rust was doing under the hood

 Overall, this was a good next step after reading the Rust book.
 It allowed me to do a lot of my own research on Rust with less hand-holding than the Rust book.
 While solving the exercises, I could also use many of the concepts described in [Rust by Example](https://doc.rust-lang.org/rust-by-example/).